Is Bacteria Beneficial?

 Even in your pond.

-Will they help my pond?
-Yes, by breaking down the sludge and waste that’s gathered in the pond.
-This means waste from plants, animals, and everything else that produces waste.
+How will they help my pond?
+By breaking down the sludge and waste.
+This means waste from plants, animals, and anything else.
+Your pond can look cleaner and clearer with pond bacteria.
 They also keep your fish safe and healthy.

 How do they protect fish?